-Blogging 101 – How to Setup an Amazing WordPress Blog in Just a Few Hours
+Blogging 101 – How to Setup an Amazing WordPress Blog in Just a Couple of Hours

-Before we start this step-by-step ‘HowTo’ guide, here’s a little clip called ‘Blogs in Plain English’ (courtesy of commoncraft.com) to help you understand why you might want to set up your own blog:
+Before we begin, here are two clips that will help you understand why you might want to set up your own blog:

 Ready to start?

 1. Purchasing a domain name + hosting service:

 Domain name is simply the URL you’ll be using (like YAHOO.com or CNN.com).
 When you buy a domain name you’re really buying the rights to use that name for a limited time.
 Hosting, on the other hand, means a physical space on someone’s hard-drive (server) where your blog’s/website’s files will be stored.
 To have a website or a blog you’ll need both.
 When visitors type your domain URL into their browser, they will be redirected to the files stored on your hosting service.
 You can purchase the domain name separately from the hosting but it’s not recommended since most hosting services (like Bluehost, 1&1, etc) will give you 1, 2 or 3 free domains with your hosting service (GoDaddy, for example, do no give free domain with their hosting so you’ll have to pay for both if you want a domain as well).